guiropaso/csatproject/README.md

 - **Operational Dashboard:** Designing an **interactive dashboard** to enable real-time monitoring of CSAT performance and empower management teams with actionable insights.

 # Data Description
-he dataset used in this analysis captures customer satisfaction survey responses over a one-month period for an e-commerce platform, referred to as Shopzilla (a pseudonym).
+The dataset used in this analysis captures customer satisfaction survey responses over a one-month period for an e-commerce platform, referred to as Shopzilla (a pseudonym).
 It contains key operational and transactional details related to customer support interactions, providing a comprehensive view of factors influencing CSAT performance.

 Key Features: